vicoolchik/Notes/content/posts/clean-architecture/global-error-handling.md

 - The middleware wraps the next delegate in the pipeline with a `try-catch` block.
  If an exception occurs during request processing—whether before reaching the controller, during controller execution, or after—it is caught, and a generic error response is sent to the client.
-**It catches exceptions in**:
-  - In controllers or actions.
-  - In services or repositories called by controllers.
-  - In middleware registered after the Error Handling Middleware.
-**Exceptions Not Caught**:
-  - In middleware components that are registered before the Error Handling Middleware will not be caught by it.
-  - After the response has begun being sent to the client, such as during response streaming, are not caught.
 - The middleware sets the response's status code to `500 Internal Server Error` and returns a JSON-formatted error message.
     This provides a unified error response, which is returning consistent error messages to the client.
     **Example Server Response:**